Oluwasetemi/oluwasetemi.dev/src/pages/re-export-syntax-is-delicious/index.md

 export { sum, subtract }
 ```

-The above is a `named export` i.e you can export functions, variables class based on their named where you declared them.
+The above is a `named export` i.e you can export functions, variable and class based on their name where you declared them.
 It permits more than one in a file.
 Don't go overly in its usage.
 It exports an object that contains `sum` and `subtract` function.

 Another important thing in the JavaScript modules is the `default import and export`.
 This one below use the `default export` and some of it peculiarity is that you can give it any name when you import it so long as it is a default export.
 Consider the snippet below from the `math2.js`.
-It default exports `sum` which can be imported in another file.
+It default exports `sum` which can be imported in another file. it also say sum is the main functionality that the file is exporting.

 ```js{2,4}
 // assume this code is in ./math2.js